zyou(at)cimrbj.ac.cn

 1. Identified a novel cytosolic DNA-elicited, Ca2+-mediated signaling pathway that safeguards DNA replication forks to maintain genome stability (Mol Cell, 2019; Mol Cell, 2023; Nat Commun, 2024).

-2. Uncovered a novel interplay on the endoplasmic reticulum between the ion channel TRPV2 and the innate immune factor STING, revealing a new mechanism that co-regulates Ca2+ dynamics and immune activation (Mol Cell, 2023; Cell Rep, in press).
+2. Uncovered a novel interplay on the endoplasmic reticulum between the ion channel TRPV2 and the innate immune factor STING, revealing a new mechanism that co-regulates Ca2+ dynamics and immune activation (Mol Cell, 2023; Cell Rep, 2026).

 3. Pioneered the development of NMD reporter systems, leading to the identification of novel NMD inhibitors and genetic regulators, and demonstrated that NMD is modulated by intracellular Ca2+ and persistent DNA damage (Nat Med, 2014; J Biol Chem, 2017).